 Gamma Compass instantly reminds me of Green Bay Packers, which easily wins against its tough rival.
 It’s impressively elongated to its competitive models, with 16 5/8” height, and a pleasant sweet spot.
 Besides, what makes them comprehensive is the textured surface–combining all the facets of other models in the series.

-The core is 25% thicker than the ordinary polymer honeycomb cores.
-It comes with added strength and power, to send the ball at max height, while staying in the bounds–and that’s the level of accuracy I’m a fan of!
+The core is 25% thicker than ordinary polymer honeycomb cores.
+It comes with added strength and power, to send the ball at max height while staying in the bounds–and that’s the level of accuracy I’m a fan of!
+In fact, I’ve played with this paddle in my backyard, which is full of grass, and even won several rallies against my neighbors.

 I’ve played with 15+ advanced-level paddles, and all of them have an average of 8.0–8.2 weight.
 Playing with Compass instantly makes me notice the lightweight, where I found them to be 7.7 ounces only.
 With this weight, Gamma Compass ranks as one of the most lightweight pickleball paddles, besides being an advanced one.
 In this lightweight, it gave me extra reach with its 6 inches tacky handle, which further took up most of the weight of the paddle.
 Resultantly, I had more power and domination in the game while I could stay in control with zero fatigue and arm strain.